RexGalilae/tv-series-manager/README.md

 # Television Series Manager
-A Python script that automatically scrape the web to download and organize TV shows on your local memory (WIP)
+A Python script that automatically scrapes the web to download and organize TV shows on your local memory (WIP)

 ## Features
 + Add a new series